rstms/ezpasslookup/README.md

 AWS Authentication
 ------------------
-The system's ~/.aws/config and ~/.aws/credentials will be used for AWS authentication The IAM user specified must be authorized to write to the S3 bucket and create the Lambda function
+The system's `~/.aws/config` and `~/.aws/credentials` may be used for AWS authentication, or these data may be specified in `config.yaml` as detailed below.

+The IAM user specified must be authorized to write to the S3 bucket and create the Lambda function